Updated November 5, 2019.

 In one study, women reported lower GI problems, anxiety, nausea and vomiting, and urinary tract problems as the most common reasons for using complementary therapies in pregnancy.
 Midwives most frequently recommend herbs for nausea and vomiting, labor stimulation, perineal discomfort, lactation disorders, postpartum depression, preterm labor, postpartum hemorrhage, labor analgesia, and malpresentation.

-[Note that an infusion is a strong tea, so if making with tea bags, use 2 per cup; an extract is the same as a tincture.
-The amount of alcohol in herbal tinctures is negligible and is considered safe in pregnancy within recommended typical use of the herbal product.]
+This downloadable chart, Herbal Treatment of Common Pregnancy Concerns, provides guidelines for commonly used botanical treatments for several pregnancy problems, and provides a brief discussion of the safety of the herbs presented.
+Note that an infusion is a strong tea, so if making with tea bags, use 2 per cup; an extract is the same as a tincture.
+The amount of alcohol in herbal tinctures is negligible and is considered safe in pregnancy within recommended typical use of the herbal product.

 Getting Ready for Birth: A Word about “Partus Preparators”